swswsw/mktcap/README.md

 in the mktcap folder:

-[appengine]/appcfg.py -A coinmktcap -update ./
+[appengine]/appcfg.py -A coinmktcap update ./